adityasm1238/sampleFlaskApi/README.md

 # sampleFlaskApi

-A small flask api, which can be used as boilerplate for new projects this application conatins basic routes
+A small flask api, which can be used as boilerplate for new projects this application conatins basic routes for authentication